honojs/website/content/docs/builtin-middleware/_index.md

 # Built-in Middleware

-In this section, introduce built-in middleware.
+In this section, we will introduce the Hono built-in middleware.

 - [Basic Authentication](/docs/builtin-middleware/basic-auth/)
 - [Bearer Authentication](/docs/builtin-middleware/bearer-auth/)